 As noted above, since our initial public offering and the Formation Transactions occurred on January 19, 2011, the results of operations and financial condition for the entities acquired by us in connection with our initial public offering and related Formation Transactions are not included in certain historical financial statements.
-Our results of operations for the six months ended June 30, 2011 reflect the results of operation and financial condition for our Predecessor together with the entities we acquired at the time of our initial public offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, as well as entities acquired subsequent to our initial public offering.
-The results of operations for each of the acquisitions are included in our consolidated statements of operations only from the date of acquisition.
+Our results of operations for the nine months ended September 30, 2011 reflect the results of operation and financial condition for our Predecessor together with the entities we acquired at the time of our initial public offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, as well as entities acquired subsequent to our initial public offering.
+The results of operations for each of the acquisitions are included in our consolidated statements of income only from the date of acquisition.

-Acquisitions
+Acquisitions and Dispositions

-On January 24, 2012, we completed the acquisition of One Beach Street, consisting of approximately 97,000 rentable square feet in a 3-story fully renovated historic office building located along the Embarcadero in San Francisco's North Waterfront District.
-The purchase price was approximately \$36.5 million, excluding closing costs of approximately \$0.02 million, which was paid with cash on hand.
+On January 24, 2012, we acquired One Beach Street, consisting of approximately 97,000 rentable square feet in a 3-story fully renovated historic office building located along the Embarcadero in San Francisco's North Waterfront District.
+The purchase price was approximately \$36.5 million, excluding closing costs of approximately \$0.02 million.